kellylijhui/FreelanceSmart/replit.md

 The app runs on port 5000, with API server on port 3001.

 ## Recent Changes

+### 2025-11-25: Major Design Overhaul & New Features
+- Complete UI redesign with purple/pink gradient color scheme
+- Added professional invoice generation
+- Added contract template generation
+- Implemented tabbed interface for documents
+- Added client/freelancer name inputs
+- Enhanced visual hierarchy with icons and emojis
+- Improved spacing and layout
+- Added backdrop blur effects for modern aesthetic

+### 2025-11-25: AI Features & Discounts
-- **2025-11-25**: Added AI Rate Advisor and Friends & Family discount
+- AI Rate Advisor with work sample analysis
-  - Image upload for work samples
-  - OpenAI GPT-5 integration for rate analysis
 - Friends & Family 15% discount option
-  - Express backend for secure API calls
+- Express backend for secure AI API calls
-- **2025-11-25**: Initial creation of FreelanceSmart Quote Generator
+- OpenAI GPT-5 integration

+### 2025-11-25: Initial Release
 - Set up React + Vite project with Tailwind CSS
-  - Implemented full quote calculation logic
+- Implemented quote calculation logic
-  - Created responsive two-column layout
+- Created responsive layout
-  - Added email proposal generator with copy functionality
+- Added email proposal generator

+## Key Differentiators
+1. **All-in-One**: Quote, invoice, and contract in single tool
+2. **AI-Powered**: Smart pricing based on work quality
+3. **Beautiful Design**: Modern, professional aesthetic
+4. **Copy-Ready**: One-click copy for all documents
+5. **Free to Use**: No subscription required (only pay for AI usage)

+## Usage Tips
+- Start with AI Rate Advisor to get pricing suggestions
+- Customize client and your name for personalized documents
+- Use the tabbed interface to quickly switch between documents
+- Invoice numbers auto-increment (customize as needed)
+- Always review contract with legal professional before use

-## Design Decisions
+## Legal Notice
-- Used slate color palette for professional, clean appearance
-- Card-based layout with soft shadows for modern look
-- Responsive grid layout adapts between mobile (stacked) and desktop (side-by-side)
-- Real-time calculations using React useMemo for performance
-- Separate backend server for secure AI API calls
+The contract template is for general use only.
+Users should consult with a legal professional to ensure compliance with local regulations and specific business needs.